UBC-MDS/DSCI-522_Team12/README.md

   - [GNU make 4.3](https://downloads.sourceforge.net/project/ezwinports/make-4.3-without-guile-w32-bin.zip)
   - [quarto CLI](https://quarto.org/docs/get-started/)

-The requirements for package installation are encompassed in the `requirements.txt` for `pip` users and and `environment.yml` for Conda users.
+The requirements for package installation are encompassed in the `requirements.txt` for `pip` users and `environment.yml` for Conda users.

 To set up the environment in Conda run:
 ```